Para-Lang/para-compiler/README.md

 ## Introduction

-Para-C (From Greek Origin: Beside C  ) is a programming language designed to integrate C, compile to C and serve as a helper and simplifier to write better code in C, but with additional functionality.
-Including adding more features, like new built-in Macros and functions, OOP-structures, more straightforward array and malloc-handling, expanded data types and simplified functions.
-The compiler will take the code with C-base syntax and additional Para-C syntax and keywords and compile it down to simple C. That means that programming in Para-C will be similar but simpler and well looking due to the simplifications, new structures, keywords and helper functions.
-The Compiler will additionally provide simple checking, through the fact of using the classic compiler structure:
+Para-C (From Greek Origin: Beside C) is a programming language designed to integrate C, compile to C and serve as an extension to C with additional functionality, simplification and helper tools.
+Including adding more features, like new built-in Macros, simplified or new functions, OOP-structures (Under consideration), more straightforward array, list and malloc-handling, expanded data types and additional project-management features.

-1. The lexical analyser (Tokenizer)
-2. Syntax analyser
-3. The semantic analyser (Logical analyser)
-4. Code Generator and optimiser

-which means syntax issues, logic errors and general errors will be detected and logged.
-The C-code compiler will do the rest of the job, which will be preferably GCC.
+The compiler will take the Para-C code to compile it down to simple C with the integrated functionality.
+That means that programming in Para-C will be similar but simpler and well looking due to the simplifications, new structures, keywords and helper functions.
 Syntax-wise Para-C will still lay onto C to avoid causing issues with more compiler code that would be required for a new syntax that can’t be easily integrated into the C-syntax.
-So newer structures won’t look so new, and possibly similar to C# or C++, like data-types, one-liners and getters etc.
+So newer structures won’t look so new, and possibly similar to C# or C++, like data-types, one-liners, overloads and getters etc.

 Furthermore, formatting and non-fetal syntax warnings will also be reported, as a help/motivator to avoid causing inconsistent writing and style.
 Including possibly harder conventions, that will try to improve on the loose C-conventions, which are more open to writing code.
-That means Para-C will introduce more conventions regarding naming, type declarations, formatting, commenting and will likely also adopt a few Python conventions and integrate the ideas in the Zen of Python (Since the Compiler is also written in Cython).
+That means Para-C will introduce more conventions regarding naming, type declarations, formatting, commenting and will likely also adopt a few Python conventions and integrate some ideas of the of Python (Since the Compiler is also written in Cython).

 ## Development